 By dreaming BIG, then making small, consistent improvements can revolutionize your health and your life.

 If you really want to achieve something, you can dream yourself into doing it.
 Dream Setting is powerful.
 And it is the most effective way to change your life for the better.

 The difficulty for most of us is that thinking of our personal and professional goals as dreams seems somehow hokey or silly.
 It’s not.
 Dreams are a powerful and effective way to motivate you to achieve more.
-And while some dreams are huge, dreams can be as small as you want: running a 10 km race, sleeping more deeply, being a better student, improving your body, overcoming an illness or learning how to play an amazing piece of music.
+And while some dreams are huge – like inventing a new technology or starting an organization from scratch – dreams can be as small as you want: running a 10 km race, sleeping more deeply, being more effective in your job, improving your body, overcoming an illness or learning how to play an amazing piece of music.